 Skip to content

-Unit Tests
+Unit Tests for Prowler Checks

 Python Testing

-Where to patch
+Where to Patch

 General Recommendations

-Then in the project's root path execute pytest -n auto -vvv -s -x or use the Makefile with make test.
+Navigate to the project's root directory and execute: pytest -n auto -vvv -s -x

-• Run tests for a provider check: pytest -n auto -vvv -s -x tests/providers/<provider>/services/<service>/<check>
+• Running tests for a provider check: pytest -n auto -vvv -s -x tests/providers/<provider>/services/<service>/<check>

 Note

-AWS
+AWS Testing Approaches

 Note

-• AWS API calls covered by Moto:
+• AWS API Calls Covered by Moto:

-• Service tests with @mock_aws
+• Service Tests: @mock_aws

-• Checks tests with @mock_aws
+• Checks Tests: @mock_aws

-• AWS API calls not covered by Moto:
+• AWS API Calls Not Covered by Moto:

-• Service test with mock_make_api_call
+• Service Tests: mock_make_api_call

-• Checks tests with MagicMock
+• Checks Tests: MagicMock

-• AWS API calls partially covered by Moto:
+• AWS API Calls Partially Covered by Moto:

-• Service test with @mock_aws and mock_make_api_call
+• Service Tests: @mock_aws and mock_make_api_call

-• Checks tests with @mock_aws and mock_make_api_call
+• Check Tests: @mock_aws and mock_make_api_call

 from unittest import mock